Wireless Sharing - Frequently Asked Questions

 Expand section Using Wireless Sharing

-MacOS users – information on iTunes and Home Sharing, file sharing, and file sharing with users on other operating systems may be found on the Apple website.
+MacOS users – information on file sharing may be found on the Apple website.

 iOS users – information on sharing on the Apple website.